NV1

 The NV1 was Nvidia's first graphics accelerator, introduced in May 1995 and released later that year as a multimedia PCI card.
 Manufactured by SGS-Thomson Microelectronics, sometimes under the model name STG2000, the chip was sold in retail by Diamond as the Diamond Edge 3D card.
 The NV1 stood out for its use of quadratic texture mapping, a departure from the triangular primitives favored by competitors.
-The use of quadratics made it possible to port games from the Sega Saturn, however, after the NV1 was introduced, Microsoft announced that DirectX would exclusively support triangle primitives.
+The use of quadratics made it possible to port games from the Sega Saturn; however, after the NV1 was introduced, Microsoft announced that DirectX would exclusively support triangle primitives.
 As a result, the NV1 failed to gain traction in the market.

 In addition to its 2D/3D graphics core and Video RAM or FPM DRAM memory, the NV1 card also integrated the functionality of a 32-channel playback-only sound card, and had a joystick port, along with ports for two Sega Saturn controllers.
 As such, it was marketed as a "multimedia card" that was a replacement for both a graphics card and a Sound Blaster-compatible audio card in IBM PC compatible systems.
 However, this made it more expensive, and with many computer owners owning a sound card, the all-in-one design further hurt its market appeal.

 The NV2 was a follow-up chip developed for Sega's Dreamcast, but was ultimately abandoned.
 Nvidia shifted focus with its next product, the RIVA 128, which adopted triangle primitives and dropped the audio functionality.
 This alignment with Direct3D and a more streamlined design made the RIVA 128 a success.

 History

 Several Sega Saturn games saw NV1-compatible conversions on the PC such as Panzer Dragoon and Virtua Fighter Remix.
 However, the NV1 struggled in a market place full of several competing proprietary standards, and was marginalized by emerging triangle polygon-based 2D/3D accelerators such as the low-cost S3 Graphics ViRGE, Matrox Mystique, ATI Rage, and Rendition Vérité V1000 among other early entrants.
-It ultimately did not sell well, despite being a promising and interesting device.
+Commercial performance was poor: Game Developer reported that Diamond Multimedia wrote off $5 million in excess Edge 3D inventory in 1996, and Nvidia later said it stopped selling the NV1 in the first quarter of 1996.